 Gum disease (periodontal disease).
 Advanced gum disease causes gum tissue to recede.
 If the recession is severe enough, it may be necessary to remove a tooth.

-Your dentist will numb the tooth to be removed as well as surrounding gum tissues.
-After the tooth is pulled, a blood clot forms inside the socket.
+Your dentist in Suffern NY will numb the tooth to had removed as well as surrounding gum tissues.
+After the tooth had pulled, a blood clot forms inside the socket.
 The blood clot protects the jawbone and nerves from exposure to bacteria.
-Your dentist will have you bite down on a gauze pad (you’ll still be numb and experience no pain) to slow and stop bleeding.
+Your Suffern dentist will have you bite down on a gauze pad (you’ll still be numb and experience no pain) to slow and stop bleeding.

 It’s critical to tell your dentist before tooth extraction if you: